JeffersonLab/hd_utilities/README.md

 calculations.
 The older spreadsheets can be found in the ''Spreadsheets'' directory.

 To get a summary of the computing resources run the comp_mod.py script, giving it an input XML file.
-(See example below)
+(See example below).
+Model values can be changed in the input XML file.

 ```
 >./comp_mod.py RunPeriod-2017-01.xml